Skip to content

 • When entering Cameroon, travellers must declare any amount of local or foreign currency that exceeds XAF 1,000,000 or its equivalent in other currencies.

-• When leaving Cameroon, travellers are obliged to declare any foreign or local currency that surpasses XAF 1,000,000 or its equivalent in other currencies.
+• When leaving Cameroon, travellers must declare any foreign or local currency that surpasses XAF 1,000,000 or its equivalent in other currencies.

 The Central African Republic